Implied warranty: United States

 If the merchandise is sold with an express "guarantee," the terms of the implied warranty of merchantability fills the gaps left by that guarantee.
 If the terms of the express guarantee are not specified, they will be considered to be the terms of the implied warranty of merchantability.
 The UCC allows sellers to disclaim the implied warranty of merchantability, provided the disclaimer is made conspicuously and the disclaimer explicitly uses the term "merchantability" in the disclaimer.
-Some states, however, have implemented the UCC so that it can not be disclaimed.
+Some states, however, have implemented the UCC so that it cannot be disclaimed.

 Habitability

 An implied warranty of habitability, generally, is a warranty implied by law (in some states) that by leasing or buying a residential property, the lessor or seller is promising that the property is suitable to be lived in.
+The doctrine is intended as a protection for tenants in a less advantageous bargaining position than the landlord.
 The warranty of habitability can be breached if there is no heat, hot water, or other essential services.
 Safety issues like no smoke alarm or other fire code issues can also be considered to make a dwelling uninhabitable.
 In some cases, courts have ruled that the warranty also covers cracked walls, peeling paint, and leaks.
 If the municipality in which the property is located prohibits habitation without a certificate of occupancy, but has not issued such a certificate with respect to the property, the unlawfulness of that habitation renders the property uninhabitable as a matter of law.
 The breach of the implied warranty of habitability can be used to legally break a lease.
 If the factors have been created or are controllable by the landlord and he or she has not fixed them despite ample written notification, this situation can also be considered constructive eviction, which allows the tenant to break the lease, and may also allow the tenant to sue for damages in some jurisdictions.